TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 end
 ~~~

-Then save the file.
-You can leave VSCode open.
-We're going to be coming back to it, but for the next step go back to your terminal.
+Then, save the file.
+You can leave VSCode open since we're going to be coming back to it, but for the next step, go back to your terminal.

-#### Step 4.5.2: Installing the Bundle
+#### Step 4.5.2: Install the Bundle

-Next we need to tell ruby, git, and heroku that we've changed the `Gemfile`.
-To do this we can simply run
+Next, we need to tell Ruby, Git, and Heroku that we've changed the `Gemfile`.
+To do this, we can simply run

 ~~~bash
 bundle install --without production
 ~~~

-#### Step 4.5.3: Configuring the root route
+#### Step 4.5.3: Configure the Root Route

-The next thing we need to edit is the `routes.rb` file, and set our root route.
-This is so we can send the application without having to append `/cars` at the end.
-We will be using VSCode to do so again.
+The next thing we need to edit is the `routes.rb` file to set our root route.
+We're going to this so that we can see the application without having to append `/cars` at the end of the URL.

-So go back to VSCode and expand the `config` folder in the left hand side file list.
+Go back to VSCode and expand the `config` folder in the file list at the left-hand side of the screen.
 One of the files inside the folder will be named `routes.rb`.
-Open it up and make it match the example below:
+Open `routes.rb` and make it match the example below:

 ~~~ruby
 Rails.application.routes.draw do